-Motifs from the circular code X (1.1), called X-motifs, are significantly enriched in the genes of most organisms, from bacteria to eukaryotes [2, 11].
-However, these X-motifs that retrieve the reading frame in genes are discontinuous and separated by motifs that are unable to retrieve the reading frame.
+X-motifs that retrieve the reading frame in genes are discontinuous and separated by motifs that are unable to retrieve the reading frame.
 The k-circular codes, in particular trinucleotide k-circular codes, have the mathematical property to generate both motifs that retrieve and motifs that do not retrieve the reading frame in genes.

-The necessary definitions and notations are gathered in Section 2, and they follow those in the companion article [12], which details the theoretical aspects.
+The necessary definitions and notations are gathered in Section 2, and they follow those in the companion article (Michel et al., 2022), which details the theoretical aspects.

-In Subsection 3.1, we develop a method, based on graph theory, to explicitly determine all ambiguous sequences for a given trinucleotide k-circular code.
-We then apply the method to the classes of trinucleotide k-circular codes in Subsection 3.2, which allows us to design new rules to retrieve the reading frame in genes.
+In Section 3.1, we develop a method, based on graph theory, to explicitly determine all ambiguous sequences for a given trinucleotide k-circular code.
+We then apply the method to the classes of trinucleotide k-circular codes in Section 3.2, which allows us to design new rules to retrieve the reading frame in genes.

 In Section 4, we show that the circularity property (reading frame retrieval) is actually an ordinary property: all the trinucleotide codes can be classified into three classes, corresponding to "no circularity", "partial circularity" and "complete circularity".
-As it turns out, every self-complementary trinucleotide k-circular code has at least a partial circularity property, and every trinucleotide k-circular code of cardinality at least 4 also has at least a partial circularity property, and hence in particular the genetic code.
+As it turns out, every self-complementary trinucleotide k-circular code of size different from 8 and 64 has at least a partial circularity property, and every trinucleotide k-circular code of cardinality different from 1, 8, 27 and 64 also has at least a partial circularity property.

-In Subsection 5.1, we derive a new and general formula to measure the reading frame loss, whatever the trinucleotide k-circular code.
-We apply it in Subsection 5.2 to propose an evolutionary model of the trinucleotide circular code X observed in genes to the genetic code.
+In Section 5.1, we derive a new and general formula to measure the reading frame loss, whatever the trinucleotide k-circular code.
+We apply it in Section 5.2 to propose an evolutionary model of the trinucleotide circular code X observed in genes to the genetic code.

 In Section 6.1, we study a newly introduced and interesting property: the balanceness of trinucleotide codes, which we relate to the circularity and self-complementarity properties.
-After having explained why all trinucleotide ( $\geq 1$ )-circular codes of maximal size 20 are balanced, we develop in Subsection 6.2 a general method based on linear algebra to compute the number of balanced trinucleotide codes of each size, which also applies to self-complementary trinucleotide codes.
-We exhibit and quantify the relation with self-complementarity in Subsection 6.3.
+After having explained why all trinucleotide ( $\geq$ 1)-circular codes of maximal size 20 are balanced, we develop in Section 6.2 a general method based on linear algebra to compute the number of balanced trinucleotide codes of each size, which also applies to self-complementary trinucleotide codes.
+We exhibit and quantify the relation with self-complementarity in Section 6.3.